Get Some Friends In High Places

 You have competitors closing shop because the marketplace has shrunk and will continue to shrink for the average and ordinary.

-(And I hate to rain on your parade, but when the shrinking stops you will notice that consumers have been changed FOREVER by this first, truly hard time our nation has faced in over a generation.
+(And I hate to rain on your parade, but when the shrinking stops [first written during the 2008 market collapse, but just as applicable after the COVID collapse], you will notice that consumers have been changed FOREVER by this first truly hard time our nation has faced in over a generation.
 Please don’t shoot the messenger, okay?)

 What books are you reading?
 (Might I recommend one?)